 Also, there are hidden cameras on the roads which the local authorities can use to find the driver, so don’t speed, even if you think you aren’t being watched.
 The only time I ever see locals speed is on the highway when there is no 80 or 100 sign.
 Otherwise, the Swiss always stick to the speed limit (as fines are very common and expensive).

-When it comes to driving in alpine areas, always check the weather report, especially in winter.
-Sudden weather changes and terrible weather conditions can make driving almost impossible in Alpine areas and it can become very dangerous.
+When driving in alpine areas, always check the weather report, especially in winter.
+Sudden weather changes and terrible weather conditions can make driving almost impossible and dangerous.
 Also, winter tires are essential in snow.

-You should also check your route as some roads through the mountains are closed in winter.
-And some very small roads might not be cleared on time or at all.
-I have driven on icy, one-car-wide roads in the Safiental one winter and it is not something I want to repeat!
+You should also check your route, as some roads through the mountains are closed in winter.
+Some very small roads might not be cleared on time or at all.
+I have driven on icy, one-car-wide roads in the Safiental one winter, and I do not want to repeat it!

 Driving on mountain roads is not for the faint-hearted.
-Some mountain experience is very helpful as there are steep drops to the side, little room on the road, and it is all about staying calm.
-Having seen my 70-year-old father drive here, I would just say take it as slow as you need to and ignore those pressuring you from behind.
+Some mountain experience is very helpful, as there are steep drops to the side and little room on the road.
+It is all about staying calm.
+Having seen my 70-year-old father drive here, I would say take it as slow as you need to and ignore those pressuring you from behind.

 If you are a nervous driver, driving in the mountains might not be for you!

-There are some signs you need to be aware of when driving in the mountains, especially in winter.
+You need to be aware of some signs when driving in the mountains, especially in winter.

 If you see a blue circle with a white tire, you have to have snow chains on when there is heavy snow.
 A blue square with a yellow trumpet inside means buses have right of way, and they will honk three times as they come around corners, so keep your ears open.